ydahal1/ydahal1/jokes.md

-Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+Did you hear the joke about the wandering nun?
+She was a roman catholic.

 [
-Thu May  1 00:30:55 UTC 2025
+Fri May  2 00:27:29 UTC 2025
  ]